Ananya0308/nft-minter-dapp/README.md

 # Shardeum x Spheron NFT Minter Dapp

-This is an example of a NFT minter dapp on Shardeum.
 NFT Minter Dapp deployed on Shardeum and hosted on Spheron.

 ## Tech Stack Used